Environmental Stewards Program

 - Implement existing land management plans

-- Recruit, train and lead volunteers to create and improve recreational trail systems
+- Recruit, train, and lead volunteers to create and improve recreational trail systems

 - Establish a sustainable, dedicated community volunteer base

-- Develop plans and fundraise for conservation projects
+- Develop plans for conservation projects

 - High School diploma or equivalent